MarcoDiFrancesco/marcodifrancesco.github.io/index.md

 Hello 👋

 I'm a Data Science student at Aalto University expecting to graduate in Sep 2024.
-3 years of exerience developing Machine Learning models in domains including Computer Vision and NLP.
-Experienced in model optimization techniques to finding the best solution according to the current requirements.
-Always courious in learning new Data Science technologies and tools.
+My journey in Data Science started 4 years ago, where I initlially worked on Computer Vision models for biomedicine, and later specialized in Online Learning algorithms.
+I'm always courious and very open to learn new Data Science technologies to broaden my experience in this field.